 - 1. The client addresses should always be printed in symbolic form, regardless of the form used by Squid. - 2.
 The client addresses should always be printed in dotted quad form, regardless of the form used by Squid. - 3.
 Client addresses should be combined by a configurable netmask.
 Since network symbolic names are rarely configured in the DNS database, this will result in the dotted quad form. - 4.
-The client address should be printed in the same form Squid uses, so that no lookup whatever is used.
+The client address should be printed in the same form Squid uses, so that no look up whatever is used.

 Similar thoughts apply to the destination address in the AS listing.
 A recent patch by Henrik Nordström's allow for the direct addresses to have their socket peer address logged.
-As the address is logged in dotted quad format, a DNS forward lookup can be avoided.
+As the address is logged in dotted quad format, time-consuming DNS forward look ups can be avoided.